-The Canon EOS 750D (called Canon T6i in some regions) and the Canon EOS 77D are two digital cameras that were officially introduced, respectively, in February 2015 and February 2017.
+The Canon EOS 750D (called Canon T6i in some regions) and the Canon EOS 77D are two digital cameras that were revealed to the public, respectively, in February 2015 and February 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+Both cameras offer a resolution of 24 megapixels.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 77D is somewhat smaller (2 percent) than the Canon 750D.
 Moreover, the 77D is slightly lighter (3 percent) than the 750D.
 In this context, it is worth noting that neither the 750D nor the 77D are weather-sealed.